Skip to main content

 5 Minutes

-This guide explains how to buy a house in New Jersey step by step, tailored for first-time buyers understanding current market conditions.
+This guide explains how to buy a house in New Jersey step by step, with current market conditions and actionable insights for buyers at any stage.
 From financing and inspections to closing costs and post-purchase tax relief, it covers every stage using up-to-date insights to help you buy confidently and avoid costly mistakes.

 New Jersey Housing Market Overview (2026)

 For buyers evaluating timing and affordability, buying a house in New Jersey in 2026 reflects a housing market that is settling into a period of normalization after years of volatility.
-Home prices continue to rise, but at a more sustainable pace, with 2026 growth projected at 2%-4% and the statewide median price hovering between $538,000 and $564,000.
-Inventory has increased by about 10.6% year over year, and Days on Market have extended to roughly 45 days, giving buyers more negotiating power.
-While mortgage rates are expected to ease slightly into the 5.8%–6.5% range, affordability remains constrained by high property taxes averaging 2.23%.
+Home prices continue to rise at a more sustainable pace, with many industry forecasts estimating 2026 growth in the 2%-4% range.
+Statewide median home values are generally reported between approximately $538,000 and $564,000, depending on data source and region.

 Policy changes in 2026 are reshaping transactions, most notably shifting the Mansion Tax on $1M+ homes from buyers to sellers and introducing stricter brokerage agreement requirements.
 Regional price gaps persist, with North Jersey remaining the most expensive, Central Jersey highly competitive, and South Jersey offering more attainable options.
 State-funded property tax relief and down payment assistance programs are helping offset costs, while multi-family properties remain attractive for investors due to strong rental demand.